|

 Furthermore, we are not sure if the stamp on the card doesn’t hide additional symbols.
 What looks like a slash sign might be another sign partially hidden, and there would be space for two additional signs behind the stamp.
 However, this is speculation, and for pragmatic reasons we only worked with the obvious.

-Finally yet importantly, the symbol zodiac cipher at B8 occurs only once in the entire cipher.
+Finally yet importantly, the symbol at B8 occurs only once in the entire cipher.
 If A8-B8 represents an English word, then the only possible interpretation is that it represents the letter “X”.
 Another possibility would be that it stands for the letter “N” to form the French word “EN”, considering that “DIRGE” is also a French and not only an English word.
 Other possibilities that we would see are that the A8-B8 cipher positions represent initials or an acronym.
-In such case, the symbol zodiac cipher could assume nearly every letter of the alphabet.
+In such case, the symbol could assume nearly every letter of the alphabet.